OpenNebula/marketplace-docs/source/service/vnf.rst

 See: :ref:`Contextualization Parameters <vnf_dns_context_param>`

-The VNF provides *DNS recursor* service implemented by `Unbound <https://nlnetlabs.nl/documentation/unbound/>`_ server.
+The VNF provides *DNS recursor* service implemented by the `Unbound <https://nlnetlabs.nl/documentation/unbound/>`_ server.
 Introduces the DNS resolving functionality for network clients, which cannot access the Internet or other locally configured name server directly.
 The VNF by default uses DNS **root servers** to resolve the requests on its own.
 It can also forward queries (when ``ONEAPP_VNF_DNS_USE_ROOTSERVERS="NO"``) to another configured name servers (set in ``ONEAPP_VNF_DNS_NAMESERVERS`` or auto-configured from your virtual networks).

 .. note::

-   In forward-only behaviour the auto-configurated settings usually **IS NOT** desired, don't forget to specify the upstream DNS name servers, e.g.:
+   In forward-only behavior the auto-configurated settings usually **IS NOT** desired, don't forget to specify the upstream DNS name servers, e.g.:

     .. code::